chernolabs/scX/README.md

 ##  Markers

 <p align="justify">
 This section allows to find and interact with the markers of each different clusterization.
 In "Markers" section there are two types of analysis.
 On the one hand, in "Cluster markers" clicking on a cell displays a table with the marker genes of the cluster to which that cell belongs.
-On the other hand, in "Find new markers" you can select a group of cells in the embedding and scXplorer will calculate their marker genes.
+On the other hand, in "Find new markers" you can select a group of cells in the embedding and scX will calculate their marker genes.
 </p>

 <details><summary> <h5> View more </h5> </summary>